Service Terms and Conditions Agreement

 (2) Customer agrees that the Service is personal to Customer and agrees not to assign, transfer, resell or sublicense Customer’s rights under this Agreement unless specifically permitted by the terms of this Agreement.
 For residential Customers, Customer agrees that the Service and the Ptera Equipment shall be used only by Customer and by members of Customer’s immediate household living with Customer at the same address, and Customer will not redistribute or share the Service with any others or transmit the Service over a wireless or other network that is not secured.
 For business Customers, Customer agrees that the Service and the Ptera Equipment shall be used only by Customer and by authorized members of Customer’s business located at the same address, and Customer will not redistribute or share the Service with any others or transmit the Service over a wireless or other network that is not secured.
 Customer acknowledges that Customer is executing this Service Agreement on behalf of all persons who use the Service by means of the Ptera Equipment.
 Customer agrees that Customer is solely responsible and liable for any and all breaches of the terms and conditions of this Agreement and any other documents incorporated by reference in this Service Agreement, whether such breach results from Customer’s use of the Service or by another using Customer’s equipment or the Ptera Equipment.

 (3) Customer represents and warrants that Customer will not use the Service in a manner that (i) infringes or violates the intellectual property rights or proprietary rights, rights of publicity or privacy, or other rights of any third party; (ii) violates any local, state or federal statute, ordinance or regulation; (iii) is harmful, fraudulent, deceptive, threatening, abusive, harassing, tortious, defamatory, vulgar, obscene, libelous, or otherwise objectionable; (iv) accesses, discloses, uses, or disposes of any personally identifiable information (“Personal Information”) as defined by the Federal Trade Commission without proper authorization or impersonates any person or entity, including without limitation, any employee or representative of Ptera or its Affiliates; or (v) transmits any virus, trojan horse, worm, time bomb, or other harmful computer code, file, or program.
-Ptera reserves the right to suspend Customer’s access the Service at any time upon receipt of claims or allegations from third parties or authorities or if Ptera is concerned that Customer may have breached this Service Agreement.
+Ptera reserves the right to suspend Customer’s access to the Service at any time upon receipt of claims or allegations from third parties or authorities or if Ptera is concerned that Customer may have breached this Service Agreement.
 Customer (and not Ptera or its Affiliates and/or Operational Service Providers) remains solely responsible for Customer’s use of the Service and any material transmitted through the Service, and Customer warrants that Customer possess all rights necessary to transmit such material.

-(5) Customer agrees that Customer is responsible for anyone using the Ptera Equipment, Customer’s computer system, password, name or Customer name in connection with the Service (with or without Customer’s knowledge or consent) and for ensuring that anyone who uses the Service through the Ptera Equipment, Customer’s equipment or access to the Service, does so in accordance with the terms and conditions of this Service Agreement.
+(5) Customer agrees that Customer is responsible for anyone using the Ptera Equipment, Customer’s computer system, network, password, name or Customer name in connection with the Service (with or without Customer’s knowledge or consent) and for ensuring that anyone who uses the Service through the Ptera Equipment, Customer’s equipment or access to the Service, does so in accordance with the terms and conditions of this Service Agreement.
 Customer agrees to take all reasonable measures necessary to ensure that the Service is not used by another person without Customer’s consent.
 Customer understands, acknowledges and agrees that Customer is responsible for all use of the Service and Customer’s account whether Customer or someone else uses Customer’s account (with or without Customer’s permission).

 (6) Customer is responsible for procuring and installing patches, any and all anti-virus and firewall software/hardware and operating system patches, updates or supplements that may be necessary for (i) the protection and maximum functionality of Customer’s computer and related equipment and the Ptera Equipment and (ii) the protection of Ptera’s network and other customers.
-For purposes of clarification, Ptera and its Affiliates hereby disclaim any and all responsibility and liability for any damages that may arise from Customer’s failure to procure or install the aforementioned security or other software and/or hardware and Customer agree that Ptera and its Affiliates shall have no liability for Customer’s failure to do the same.
+For purposes of clarification, Ptera and its Affiliates hereby disclaim any and all responsibility and liability for any damages that may arise from Customer’s failure to procure or install the aforementioned security or other software and/or hardware and Customer agrees that Ptera and its Affiliates shall have no liability for Customer’s failure to do the same.